ZhixinLai/LLMBoostMedical/README.md

 # Citing this repo
 (To add)
-If you use SubTab framework in your own studies, and work, please cite it by using the following:
+If you use the repo in your studies and work, please cite it by using the following:

 ```